UPPMAX/UPPMAX-documentation/docs/getting_started/setup_vpn_uu_linux.md

 sudo apt-get install openconnect network-manager-openconnect network-manager-openconnect-gnome
 ```

-??? question "How does that look like?"
+??? question "What does that look like?"

  You output look similar to this: